-Cedars-Sinai Medical Center now offers a two-year ACGME complex surgical oncology fellowship for candidates who have completed an approved general surgery residency and who are Board-eligible or Board-certified.
-The Complex Surgical Oncology Fellowship program is an integrated multidisciplinary program with a major emphasis on surgical oncology training, multidisciplinary care, and clinical research.
-The trainee will participate fully in the management of surgical oncology patients, evaluate patients, and coordinate care with multidisciplinary specialists.
+Cedars-Sinai Medical Center offers a two-year ACGME complex surgical oncology fellowship for candidates who have completed an approved general surgery residency and who are Board-eligible or Board-certified.
+The Complex Surgical Oncology Fellowship program is an integrated multidisciplinary program with a major emphasis on surgical oncology training and multidisciplinary care.
+The trainee will participate fully in the evaluation and management of complex surgical oncology patients and coordination of care with multidisciplinary specialists.
 The trainee will also actively participate in the recruitment of patients for clinical and translational research studies.

 Research, Presentations and Publications

 Under the guidance of a faculty member, the trainee will participate in writing journal papers and may participate in writing research protocols and grant proposals.
 He/she will learn to evaluate scientific publications and to prepare research results for submission to peer-reviewed medical/scientific journals.
-The program includes four months of translational research with an opportunity to participate in basic science research in the surgical oncology laboratories of the Department of Surgery or other cooperating departments.
-Collaborative opportunities are widely available with scientists in the Center for Women's Health (Breast Cancer), the Division of Medical Oncology, and the Division of Radiation Oncology.
+The program includes four months of translational research with an opportunity to collaborate with basic scientists in the surgical oncology research laboratories of the Department of Surgery or other cooperating departments.
+Collaborative opportunities are widely available with scientists in the Division of Medical Oncology and the Division of Radiation Oncology as well.
 The fellow is expected to participate in ongoing clinical research protocols and is encouraged to present his/her research findings at local and national meetings.
 In addition, the fellow will attend basic science and clinical specialty research seminars.
 Previously trained fellows as well as current surgical residents have presented their work at the annual meetings of the Society of Surgical Oncology, Pacific Coast Surgical Association, American Society of Breast Surgeons, American College of Surgeons, and the American Society of Clinical Oncology.

 Armando E. Giuliano MD, FACS, Professor and Program Director